jezzsantos/saastack/README_DERIVATIVE.md

 3. Commit, tag, and push the new version changes.

 > Note: Each build in CI will automatically append the last build number to the SemVer and update the version in `GlobalAssemblyInfo.cs`

+# Coding Standards

+Please read the [Coding Standards](docs/CODING_STANDARDS.md) document for the coding standards and rules for programming in this codebase.